-Professor Guidoni has served as a member of NASA and NSF proposal review panels and as a peer reviewer for the Astrophysical Journal, the Astrophysical Journal Letters journal, Astronomy and Astrophysics journal, and the Solar Physics journal.
+Professor Guidoni did her postdoctoral studies at NASA Goddard Space Flight Center in Greenbelt, Maryland.
+She has served as a member of NASA and NSF proposal review panels and as a peer reviewer for the Astrophysical Journal, the Astrophysical Journal Letters journal, Astronomy and Astrophysics journal, and the Solar Physics journal.
 She is a regular session organizer for NSF’s National Solar Heliospheric and INterplanetary Environment (SHINE) Workshop.

 - See Also